Halloween in Idaho and the Fentanyl Threat

 People say the tales of needles and razor blades and poisoned candy are urban legends.
 It was more than 50 years ago, and I was a little boy, and there was a story on the television news about a little boy who died after eating his candy.
 The story was on TV for many nights, and I can't recall if the case was ever solved.
 His crying mother told a reporter she usually threw away most of the candy he collected.
 Night after night his smiling picture appeared on TV, but it was all a memory of a boy who no longer lived.

 We've had a serious drug problem in this country since before there was a country.
 Modern media only heightened concern over the last 50 to 70 years.
 Now, we're faced with a heinous threat from something called fentanyl, which can look like sweet and sour candy.
 If my daughter was a little girl this Halloween, we wouldn't be going door-to-door.
-We will be visiting the trunk events sponsored by local churches and the annual event promoted by Bish's RV.
+We would be visiting the trunk events sponsored by local churches.

 My daughter wouldn't have been happy with my call.
 She would've thought she was missing out on a much bigger haul (and she rarely ate most of the candy she received).
 In a few days, she would've forgotten Halloween and would've been dreaming of Christmas.